nfagerlund/eardogger/README.md

 The app needs these in order to run properly.

+- `SITE_HOSTNAME` — If deploying to anything other than eardogger.com, e.g. for a dev server.
 - `DATABASE_URL` — Postgres connection string.
 Heroku automatically provides this.
 - `PORT` — Port for webserver to bind to.
 Heroku and Glitch automatically provide this.
 - `SESSION_SECRET` — Arbitrary secret used for securing user login sessions.
 No one provides it.